CS-CSULA/CS5660_Assignments/assignments/Final_Project/ideas.md

   - What’s the availability of the datasets?
 Are they open-sourced?
 Is there any restriction regarding how students should use them?

-    - Students can use data and models from: https://github.com/facebookresearch/flores
+    - Students can use data and models from [FLORES](https://github.com/facebookresearch/flores)

 - What is the state-of-the-art approach, if applicable?